System

 Translate.

-The system reads for latent atmosphere: warmth, brightness, openness, texture, intimacy, aliveness — along with scene cues such as weather, light, place, and season.
-The output is a sensory-affective signal, not a claim about how someone feels.
-The signal is the unit of compute.
+The system reads for sensory structure: warmth, brightness, openness, texture, intensity, proximity, place, and season.
+The output is sensory direction, not a claim about how someone feels.

 Stage 03